Restricted stock units

 In 2014, Genmab A/S established a Restricted Stock Units Program (the RSU Program) as part of incentive-based compensation for the Board of Directors and Executive Management.
 The RSU program was amended in December 2016 to allow for grants of Restricted Stock Units (RSUs) to employees of Genmab A/S and its directly and indirectly owned subsidiaries.
 The RSU program is meant to provide an incentive for program participants to establish and achieve sustainable long term goals for the company which are in line with the creation of value for Genmab shareholders.

 Grants of RSUs to members of the Board of Directors and Executive Management are subject to the general guidelines for incentive-based remuneration of the Board of Directors and Executive Management.
-Under these guidelines members of the Board of Directors may only be granted RSUs whereas members of the Executive Management may be granted RSUs and/or warrants.
-The guidelines were most recently amended and adopted by the Annual General Meeting in March 2016 and are available at the company’s website: http://ir.genmab.com/charters.cfm.
+Under these guidelines members of the Board of Directors may only be granted RSUs whereas members of the Executive Management may be granted RSUs or a combination of RSUs and warrants.
+The guidelines were most recently amended and adopted by the Annual General Meeting in March 2017 and are now included in Genmab A/S’ Remuneration Principles which are available at the company’s website: http://ir.genmab.com/charters.cfm.

 RSUs are granted by the Board of Directors on the basis of authorizations to repurchase shares given to it by the shareholders.
 The Board of Directors currently holds an authorization to repurchase up to 500,000 Genmab shares.
 This authorization was adopted by the Annual General Meeting in March 2016 and shall remain in force for a period ending March 17, 2021.